eabarnes1010/actm-sai-csu/research/arise_seasonalprediction/README.md

     * ```figures/```

 ## Data Access
-* ARISE data can be accessed at this url:
+* ARISE data can be accessed at this url: TBD
 * Data should be stored in the directory called ```data/```

 ## Order of code execution